-This schedule is presented using the accrual basis of accounting.
+^{}This schedule is presented using the accrual basis of accounting.

 1 In fiscal year 2013, restricted net position increased due to slightly higher revenues from a strengthening economy.
 In fiscal year 2014 to 2017, restricted net position increased primarily due to an increase in investment values because of general market conditions.
 In fiscal year 2015, higher tax revenues also contributed to the increase in restricted net position.
-In fiscal year 2018, restricted net position increased due to higher tax revenues from continued growth in the economy, an increase in unspent bond proceeds for transportation and capital projects, and an increase in investment values because of general market conditions and higher tax revenues from continued growth in the economy.
+In fiscal year 2017, unspent restricted revenue as a result of a gas tax increase also contributed to the increase in restricted net position.
+In fiscal year 2018, restricted net position increased due to higher tax revenues from continued growth in the economy, an increase in unspent bond proceeds for transportation and capital projects, and an increase in investment values because of general market conditions.
+In fiscal year 2019, restricted net position increased due to an increase in investment values because of general market conditions and higher tax revenues from continued growth in the economy.
 Recent federal tax changes also caused a temporary surge in corporate tax revenues as corporations repatriated foreign corporate earnings.
 In fiscal year 2020 to 2022, restricted net position increased primarily due to overall higher individual income taxes and revenues generated from land use and gains on sale of trust lands.

 2 In fiscal year 2014, governmental activities' unrestricted net position increased due to an increase in carry-forward balances.
 In fiscal year 2015, unrestricted net position decreased due to the implementation of Governmental Accounting Standards Board Statement 68, Accounting and Financial Reporting for Pensions that required the measurement and recognition of the State's net pension liability.
 In fiscal year 2017, unrestricted net position decreased primarily due to a decrease in amounts unspent and carried forward in the General Fund and for transportation and capital projects.
-In fiscal years 2018 to 2019, unrestricted net position increase in amounts unspent and carried due to an increase in expenditures that utilized unrestricted net position for transportation projects.
-In fiscal year 2020, unrestricted net position decreased due to an increase in expenditures that utilized unrestricted net position for transportation projects.
+In fiscal years 2018 to 2019, unrestricted net position increased due to an increase in amounts unspent and carried forward in the General Fund and for transportation and capital related projects.
+In fiscal year 2020, unrestricted net position decreased due to an increase in expenditures that utilized unrestricted net position for transportation projects and capital projects.
 In fiscal year 2021 and 2022, unrestricted net position in governmental activities increased primarily due to an increase in the amount unspent and carried forward in the General Fund.